-The very popular Swiss Open Air Museumin Ballenberg can be reached by a 3-mile express bus ride from the Brienz train station.
+The very popular Swiss Open Air Museum in Ballenberg can be reached by a 3-mile express bus ride from the Brienz train station.
 This historical park features almost 100 original century-old Swiss buildings brought in from throughout Switzerland, with farm gardens, demonstrations of typical crafts, special events and 250 native farmyard animals, creating a vivid impression of rural life in bygone days.
-You can visit inside the kitchens. bedrooms and living rooms of reconstructed original houses and farm buildings, and watch craftsmen demonstrating traditional activities, including weaving, lace making, straw needlework. woodcarving and
+You can visit inside the kitchens, bedrooms and living rooms of reconstructed original houses and farm buildings, and watch craftsmen demonstrating activities, including traditional lace making, weaving, straw woodcarving and needlework.
 Historical displays of farm activities span recent centuries and continue right up through modern scientific innovations.
 Honest exhibits present realistic views of history, ranging from wealthy farm homes to a gloomy picture of the very difficult work and living conditions of many peasants.
 Your visit will be a learning experience set in a beautiful variety of rural scenes.
 The outdoor museum is open daily from 10 to 5.